kartograph/kartograph.org/docs/kartograph.py/install-macosx.md

 Before installing Kartograph, please install the GDAL Complete Framework as provided by William Kyngesburye on kyngchaos.com: [http://www.kyngchaos.com/software/frameworks](http://www.kyngchaos.com/software/frameworks).

+I recommend to install Kartograph in its own [virtualenv](http://www.virtualenv.org/en/latest/).
+Otherwise you need to ``sudo`` every **pip** call.

 ### Install required Python packages

-Then install the required Python packages.
-The recommended way is to do this in a [virtualenv](http://www.virtualenv.org/en/latest/).
-Otherwise you need to ``sudo`` every **pip** call.
+Kartograph.py needs a couple of Python packages.
+You can install them all at once using:

     pip install -r https://raw.github.com/kartograph/kartograph.py/master/requirements.txt

 ### Alternative if GDAL install fails

-Some users reported that the install of the [gdal](http://pypi.python.org/pypi/GDAL/1.9.1) package fails.
-The way around this is to use the pre-compiled package included in GDAL Complete Framework you already installed.
-You need to include them in your ``PYTHONPATH``.
-This can be done either in the ``activate`` script of your virtualenv or in your shell startup file (``.bashrc``, ``.profile``, etc.).
+Some users reported that the install of the [GDAL](http://pypi.python.org/pypi/GDAL/1.9.1) package fails on OSX.
+The way around this issue is to use the pre-compiled package included in GDAL Complete Framework, which you already installed.

+You need to include their location in your ``PYTHONPATH`` environment variable.
+This can be done either in the ``activate`` script of your virtualenv or in your favorite shell startup file (``.bashrc``, ``.profile``, etc.).

     export PYTHONPATH=$PYTHONPATH:/Library/Frameworks/GDAL.framework/Versions/1.9/Python/2.7/site-packages

-Then use ``requirements-nogdal.txt`` to install all required packages except ``gdal``.
+Then use [``requirements-nogdal.txt``](https://raw.github.com/kartograph/kartograph.py/master/requirements-nogdal.txt) to install all required packages except ``GDAL``.

     pip install -r https://raw.github.com/kartograph/kartograph.py/master/requirements-nogdal.txt

 ### Install Kartograph.py

-Then you should be ready to install Kartograph.
+Then you should be ready to install Kartograph using:

     pip install https://github.com/kartograph/kartograph.py/zipball/master